vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 ## Completed Tasks (Portfolio-Level Backtest & Unified Report Refactor)
 - [x] Task 12.1: Trade Statistics Breakdown (2025-04-28)
   - Implemented summary table showing average win, average loss, largest win, largest loss, profit factor, expectancy, and trade breakdown by regime (trending/ranging) in the Markdown report.
 All metrics are displayed in a clearly separated summary table and regime breakdown.
 Tests in tests/test_report_generation.py verify presence and correctness.
 TDD-compliant, minimal code.
+- [x] Task 12.2: Position Sizing & Risk Management Details (2025-04-28)
+  - The report now documents and displays risk per trade, capital allocation logic, and position sizing method as required.
+The "Risk and Position Sizing Logic" section explicitly states the % risked per trade, allocation rule, and max simultaneous positions (defaulting to cash-limited if not set).
+All changes are TDD-verified and minimal.
+Tests updated to assert new report format.
+No further action pending.
 - [x] Task 8: Specify Backtest Timeframe and Frequency (2025-04-28)
   - Added start_date, end_date, and frequency fields to config.json.
   - Updated data fetching and backtest logic to use these fields.